-- 1. Drugs dispensed by the 340B entity pharmacy shall be reimbursed at the lesser of the actual acquisition cost or the 340B ceiling price, plus a professional (dispensing) fee. and - 2.
-Physician administered drugs shall be reimbursed at the lesser of the actual acquisition cost or the 340B ceiling price. - a.
-No professional (dispensing) fee is required; a fee payable to the physician for a covered administration procedure is permitted
+- 1. Drugs dispensed by the 340B entity pharmacy shall be reimbursed at the lesser of the actual acquisition cost or the 340B ceiling price, plus a professional (dispensing) fee, - 2.
+Physician administered drugs shall be reimbursed at the lesser of the actual acquisition cost or the 340B ceiling price, and - 3.
+The professional (dispensing) fee is not reimbursed and is not permitted when a physician administered drug is administered by the prescribing clinician.